Public API#

 └── bar.txt

-As in the output of example 1, a full_analysis_audio folder was created, containing the reshaped audio files.
+As in the output of example 1, a full_transform_audio folder was created, containing the reshaped audio files.

-Additionally, the fresh processed folder contains the output spectrograms and NPZ matrices, along with the full_analysis.json serialized osekit.core_api.spectro_dataset.SpectroDataset.
+Additionally, the fresh processed folder contains the output spectrograms and NPZ matrices, along with the full_transform.json serialized osekit.core.spectro_dataset.SpectroDataset.

-The dataset.json file in the root dataset folder can be used to deserialize a osekit.public_api.dataset.Dataset object thanks to the osekit.public_api.dataset.Dataset.from_json() method:
+The project.json file in the root project folder can be used to deserialize a osekit.public.project.Project object thanks to the osekit.public.project.Project.from_json() method:

 from pathlib import Path